ralphbartley/CV/README.md

   - At Sambrook's Brewery as a Brewery Assistant I abstracted a system of how my team worked and developed a planning tool to help gain visibility on the work to be done for the week, using a giant whiteboard, which enabled better shift scheduling for staff and early identification of schedule sticking points.
 I was promoted to Packaging Team Leader for that solution as it was a representation of my initiative in identifying and improving process related problems throughout my role.
 I was promoted once more to Operations Manager, having continued to further refine the planning tool, even implementing a digital version in Excel, to accomodate a diverse set of activities while still maintaining useful layers of abstraction.
   - After joining the lab in Newcastle, I took over a project in which the mechanism of a DNA construct was not working as designed.
 I reviewed the experimental design and discovered unintentional characterists present that prevented successful use of the constructs.
 Once I made changes to the DNA sequence to enable its intended functionality, the project was able to progress in gathering data.
 I was later appointed manager of this lab to help nurture the development of five new student researchers.
-  - At Makers I constantly engaged in problem solving to learn and use new frameworks, as well as how to approach developing with them as a group.
-At the end of the [presentation](https://www.youtube.com/watch?v=avCYlOvstGc&t=917s) for our final group project [FitLyst](#projects), I explain how we changed our modelling approach to account for using a different type of database, MongoDB.

-#### Leadership
+  - At Makers utilizing my problem solving skills was vital for me to work with my team to adapt our modelling approach when using MongoDB and React Native compared to previous projects.

 ## Experience

 **Makers Academy** (Mar '21 - May '21)
-  - Object-oriented programming, the single responsibility principle, and Ruby all synergised together to teach me the value of class abstraction and simplification of code, which I use during domain modelling and code refactoring.
+  - Object-oriented programming, the single responsibility principle, and Ruby all synergised together to teach me the value of abstraction and simplification of code, which I use during code refactoring.
   - Test driven development has been an invaluable tool for writing effective code by letting complexity arise as its needed, solving problems as they come up.
   - Pair programming helped me to reflect on my learning process, as the intense collaboration requires a lot of empathy for your partner and yourself.
   - In every group project I found value in the Agile methodology approach, as our prioritised communication and reflections were necessary to finish projects in such short time frames.
   - Mentorship from a Maker in an earlier cohort helped me to engage better with the program and was a source of motivation for the journey.
-I took the opportunity to become a mentor to a Maker in a subsequent cohort and we continue to spur eachother's growth to this day.
+I took the opportunity to become a mentor to a Maker in a subsequent cohort and I continue to use my emotional intelligence to create a fruitful relationship.

 **By The Horns Brewery** (Aug '20 - Feb '21)
 _Production Brewer_